 The Council has adopted a structured scoring system based on the applicants' competencies, which helps avoid the pitfalls of stereotyping and making snap judgements.
+The interview panel will be guided by the scores when reaching a decision.

 All questions used in the interview process should be competency based in line with the requirements of the post and the Council's Competency Framework (see 3.5).
+'Tell us about your skills and experience' and hypothetical questions such as 'what would you do if' should be avoided.